pooltogether/pooltogether-contracts-mock/README.md

 A set of migrations that deploy the PoolTogether contracts, along with a mock MoneyMarket and Token.

-The migrations will deploy the contracts, mint tokens, start a lottery, and deposit into the lottery.
+The migrations will deploy the contracts, mint tokens, start a pool, and deposit into the pool.

 # Local Usage